jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step25/README.md

 - Add `jbdtypes` latest jar file using DrawFBP "Add Additional Jar Files" - you should find it in your `.m2/repository/com/jpaulmorrison/jbdtypes` folder.

-- Use DrawFBP "Compile" function to compile, in this order: Book.java, Sale.java, BookSale.java
+- Use DrawFBP "Compile" function to compile, in this order: Book.java, Sale.java, BookSale.java, Extract.java, Transform.java, Load.java

-**Under construction! **
+- You can now fill in the components in Step25.drw

+- Generate the network for Step25

+- Now run Step25.java under Eclipse, or from the command line